 I recommend buying the Percy Jackson Ultimate Guide so you can quickly look up characters while you’re reading.
 It’s a compact, glossy book.

-Complete Greek Mythology
+Complete Greek Myths for Kids

-Last week, we finally found the only book I can recommend.
+Last week, we finally found the only Greek myth book I can recommend.
 It’s the best, most well-researched book on Greek Mythology that doesn’t mix up the Roman names with the Greek names.
 It’s Greek Myths retold by Ann Turnbull, illustrated by Sarah Young from Candlewick Press, 2010.

 Greek Myths took AJ a half day to devour it’s 167 pages; she gave it the thumbs up.
 “NO mixing up of the myths, mom!” she exclaimed.
 Turnbull created the ultimate guide of Greek locations, monsters, heroes, gods, and mortals.
 This is a must buy!